Why Graduate Diploma in Addiction and Mental Health?

 Overview

-Unravel the complex relationship between addiction and mental illness and explore person-centred approaches to care in our Graduate Diploma in Addiction and Mental Health.
+Unravel the complex relationship between addiction and mental illness and explore evidence-based approaches to care in our Graduate Diploma in Addiction and Mental Health.

-Taught by world-class researchers and practitioners who are experienced in the field, you’ll complete courses that explore the scientific bases of addiction, mental health and related comorbidities.
+Taught by world-class academics and researchers who are experienced in the field, you’ll complete courses that explore the scientific bases of addiction, mental health and related comorbidities.
 Learn best practice, culturally safe approaches to care for a diverse range of client populations and contexts – from Aboriginal and Torres Strait Islander cultures, migrant cultures, adolescence, pregnancy and childbirth, and defence forces to other specialised areas.

-Develop broad knowledge of the biological basis of addiction, including individual and community-based risk and protective factors.
-Examine of the sociological, cultural and political influences that influence addiction and mental health care professional practice and policy.
-Gain in-depth knowledge of the psychosocial and pharmacological approaches to treatment, alongside public health-driven approaches to prevention and harm reduction.
+Develop broad knowledge of the biological basis of addiction and mental illness, including individual and community-based risk and protective factors.
+Examine of the sociological, cultural and political factors that influence addiction and mental health care professional practice and policy.
+Gain in-depth knowledge of the psychological and pharmacological approaches to treatment, alongside public health-driven approaches to prevention and harm reduction.

 Emerge with the specialised skillset to lead best practice approaches in your professional field – whether that’s undertaking further research, developing public health policy, designing prevention or harm reduction initiatives or approaches to healthcare.